-Effects of a drastically lower pH in the blood include:
+In these cases, the blood rapidly becomes more acidic and dangerous.
+Effects of a drastically low pH in the blood include:

-The management of chronic respiratory acidosis focuses on treating the underlying illness that disrupts the breathing process and exchange of gases.
+Managing chronic respiratory acidosis focuses on treating the underlying illness that disrupts the breathing process and exchange of gases.

 A doctor may also give treatments to improve respiration, including drugs that help open the passages to the lungs.